[Lead Management Facts] 10 Shocking Facts You Did Not Know About Lead Management

-1. 80% of marketing automation users saw a spike in their number of leads, and 77% reported of increased conversions. source.
+- 80% of marketing automation users saw a spike in their number of leads, and 77% reported increased conversions. source.

-3. 48% businesses have reported that most of their leads require ‘long cycle’ nurturing with many influencers.
+- 48% of businesses have reported that most of their leads require ‘long cycle’ nurturing with many influencers.

-4. Targeting users with relevant content based on their buyer’s stage along with buying process increases conversion rate by 72%. source.
+- Targeting users with relevant content based on their buyer’s stage along with the buying process increase conversion rate by 72%. source.

-5. Only 29% businesses nurture their existing customers beyond the initial purchase stage. source.
+- Only 29% of businesses nurture their existing customers beyond the initial purchase stage. source.